SnakeO/country-compare-nextjs-react-prism/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This application uses Next.js, React, Typescript, Tailwind, and Prism ORM.
+This application uses Next.js, React, Typescript, Tailwind, and Prisma ORM.

 ![image](https://github.com/user-attachments/assets/1f1471ff-be22-498e-bfa2-112bac66ddba)